nion-software/nionswift-instrumentation-kit/docs/userguide.rst

 .. image:: resources/multi_acquire_main_window.png

-This plugin allows you to acquire EEL spectra with multiple energy offsets and exposure settings.
+This plugin allows you to acquire series of EEL spectra with multiple energy offsets and exposure settings.
 The acquisitions can be set up with the table in the main window.
 Every spectrum corresponds to one line.
 Use the "+" and "-" buttons to add or remove lines.
 The first column shows the spectrum number, which will also be added to the titles of the result data items.
+You have the option to acquire the programmed sequence of spectra as individual spectra or as spectrum images by clicking either on "Start Multi-Acquire" or "Start Multi-Acquire spectrum image".
-Note that the progress bar will only update once per spectrum (i.e. if only one spectrum is defined it will jump straight from 0 to 100%).
+Note that for individual spectra, the progress bar will only update once per spectrum (i.e. if only one spectrum is defined it will jump straight from 0 to 100%).
+For spectrum images, the progress bar will update once per acquired line of a spectrum image.
+The times shown above the two "start" buttons are the estimated acquisition times for the two modes.

 Settings Window